Wild vs Captive

 Wild elephants have long life spans and typically live to 60-70 years of age.

 Captive elephants have significantly lower life spans than their wild counterparts and are usually dead before the age of 40.
 The oldest elephant in captivity in the U.S. -- Peaches -- died in January 2005 at the young age of 55 at the Lincoln Park Zoo in Chicago.
-Captive elephants suffer from chronic health problems such as tuberculosis, arthritis, and foot abscesses, which nearly always leads to premature death.
+Captive elephants suffer from chronic health problems such as tuberculosis, arthritis, and foot abscesses, which nearly always lead to premature death.
 Furthermore, attempts to breed in captivity have been largely unsuccessful.
 Only three of 11 African elephant calves born in zoos since 1998 were still alive as of June 2003.
 Of five Asian elephants born in the 12 months preceding June 2003, three are already dead.

 Freedom from Abuse